artivis/manif/paper/paper.md

 the robotics community to formulate estimation problems properly [@EADE-Lie][@BARFOOT-17-Estimation].
-This is motivated by an increasing demand for precision, consistency and stability of the solutions.
+This is motivated by an increasing demand for precision, consistency, and stability of the solutions.
-Indeed, a proper modeling of the states and measurements, the functions relating them, and their uncertainties, is crucial to achieve these goals.
+Indeed, proper modeling of the states and measurements, the functions relating them, and their uncertainties, is crucial to achieve these goals.
 This has led to problem formulations involving what has been